Skip to content

 kdouble 1.0unboundedChaos parameter KK

-angle_scaledouble 1.0unboundedScale α\alpha for sine argument
+angle_scaledouble 1.0unboundedScale factor ss for the sine argument

 Kick mode options: kick_drift, drift_kick, symmetric